pnp/blog/content/post/excel-file-tricks-with-powerautomate.md

-Then using an apply to each and the compose array as an input we can add rows to the table and construct the row input array for our \"add a row\" action with keys / name pairs based on the column headers from the create table action.
+Then using an apply to each and the compose array as an input we can add rows to the table and construct the row input array for our "add a row" action with keys / name pairs based on the column headers from the create table action.